-Founders Convertible Preferred Stock and Convertible Preferred Stock were participating securities in periods of income, as the Founders Convertible Preferred Stock and Convertible Preferred Stock and Convertible Preferred Stock and Convertible Preferred Stock and Convertible Preferred Stock, did not share in losses.
+Founders Convertible Preferred Stock and Convertible Preferred Stock were participating securities in periods of income, as the Founders Convertible Preferred Stock and Convertible Preferred Stock participated in undistributed earnings on an as-if-converted or as-vested basis.
+However, the Founders Convertible Preferred Stock and Convertible Preferred Stock, did not share in losses.